 Ecofilms: Tell us about your Australian Course.
 When is that happening and how long is it run for?

-Murray Hallam: Our Australian course will happen on the 5 March, through to the eighth.
-Its four days and it’s pretty intensive actually.
+Murray Hallam: Our Australian course will happen on the 2nd March through to the fifth, 2015.
+It’s four days and it’s pretty intensive actually.
 We’re going to have a difficult job keeping it down to four days.
 I reckon we could do six days really.
-But four days is what it is and we going to cover all subjects we talked about earlier.
-The ones we’re doing in the USA in Florida in April we actually are going to run two sessions.
-Two identical four-day sessions because we’re anticipating the number of bookings will be quite high and in the middle of that, we’re going to have one-day session was a very clever people from the Rocky Mountains who have worked out how to build really good greenhouses for cold climates.
-Because in America in the northern states they have quite cold winters and building a greenhouse becomes very important to get it right because if you don’t do it right you can cost you a fortune in heating bills and it just doesn’t work too well.
+But four days is what it is, and we going to cover all subjects we talked about earlier.
+The ones we’re doing in the USA in Oregon and Texas in July we actually are going to run two sessions.
+Two identical four-day sessions because we’re anticipating the number of bookings will be quite high

 Just backtracking a little bit to the cost of doing an Aquaponics system, we must stress that that’s assuming you already have some land and you already would have a place to do it in.
 If you have to go and buy land then obviously it’s a whole different kettle of fish. (no pun intended)